 - Time zone conversion will still work the same way.
 Add or subtract the time difference as you normally would.

 Want to learn how to read a 24-hour clock faster?
 Get a wristwatch that has both formats or change your smartphone’s time display.
-If you have more questions, check out this helpful website and the pictures below.
+If you have more questions, Check out this helpful website on Military Time and the pictures below.